Attentive to the Sacred,

 We pause to recall the millions of year of ocean and land emergence which eventually gave birth to the many life forms.

-We acknowledge with respect and wonder, the traditional custodians of this sacred land on which St Joseph’s By The Sea stands.
+We acknowledge with respect and wonder, the traditional custodians of this sacred land on which St Joseph’s by the Sea stands.
 The Yalukit-William of the Boon Wurrung people and Kulin nation.

 We honour their elders, past and emerging and acknowledge their wise care of the land, rivers, creeks and sea, and food resources during the hundreds and thousands of years they walked this area.